Skip to main content

 Logo of German railway DB

-Facilities may differ per train and route.
+Facilities may differ by train and route.
 Most ICE trains offer breakfast/lunch or dinner menus with many German specialties as well as snacks and a wide selection of beverages.
-In 1st class staff will serve food/drink to your seat.
-For transporting bikes a reservation is required.
-Folding bikes can be taken onboard.
-Non-folding bikes can be transported via the luggage courier service (this costs extra).
+In 1st class, staff will serve food/drink to your seat.
+For transporting bikes, a reservation is required.
 Dogs are permitted on ICE trains.
-Pets may be required to be kept in a traveling container or must wear a muzzle and a leash.
-Some ICE routes provide WiFi.
-More information on the ICE.
+Pets may be required to be kept in a traveling container or to wear a muzzle and remain on a leash.